UniPipe/openpipe/docs/1.0/language.md

 !!!
 Warning

-    The plugin API is not stable yet, the provided plugins are likely to break with openpipe upgrades.
+    The action API is not stable yet, the provided actions are likely to break with openpipe upgrades.

 A pipeline may contain a special segment named `libraries`.
-This segment must contain a list of local directories or urls for libraries containing additional plugins.
+This segment must contain a list of local directories or urls for libraries containing additional actions.

 ## Copyright and License